-On September 1, 2021, the Company acquired Off Grid Energy for a purchase price of \$53,438, net of cash acquired and inclusive of estimated contingent consideration of \$29,054 that is to be paid in cash upon achievement of certain performance targets at the end of the earnout period ending on March 31, 2022.
+On September 1, 2021, the Company acquired Off Grid Energy for a purchase price of \$56,949, net of cash acquired and inclusive of estimated contingent consideration of \$29,054 that is to be paid in cash upon achievement of certain performance targets at the end of the earnout period which ended on March 31, 2022.
+The contingent consideration is expected to be paid during Q3 2022.
 Headquartered in Rugby, United Kingdom, Off Grid Energy is a designer and manufacturer of industrial-grade mobile energy storage systems.
 The acquisition purchase price was funded through cash on hand.

-The Company recorded its preliminary purchase price allocation during the third quarter of 2021, and it was updated in the fourth quarter of 2021 as well as in the first quarter of 2022, based upon the Company's estimates of the fair value of the acquired assets and assumed liabilities at that time.
-As a result, the Company recorded \$52,565 of intangible assets, including \$18,020 of goodwill recorded in the International segment, as of the acquisition date.
-The goodwill ascribed to this acquisition is deductible for tax purposes.
-The accompanying condensed consolidated financial statements include the results of Off Grid Energy from the date of acquisition through March 31, 2022.
+The Company recorded its preliminary purchase price allocation during the third quarter of 2021, and it was updated in the fourth quarter of 2021 as well as in the first and second quarters of 2022, based upon the Company's estimates of the fair value of the acquired assets and assumed liabilities at that time.
+As a result, the Company recorded \$56,076 of intangible assets, including \$21,531 of goodwill recorded in the International segment, as of the acquisition date.
+The goodwill ascribed to this acquisition is not deductible for tax purposes.
+The accompanying condensed consolidated financial statements include the results of Off Grid Energy from the date of acquisition through June 30, 2022.